The most common question a Dubai website development company receives

 The best way to approach this subject is to consider who will be managing the website once it is launched.
 If the person is very technical then one of the above CMS could work.
 However the majority of the time the website is being updated by your marketing or even administrative staff.
 These groups of people are generally less technically minded and just want something simple to use.
 We would build a custom CMS in this case.
 A simple editor that allows you to click on what you want to change and then change it.
 Easy-peasy!

-So some examples of typical website types and approximate costs:
+See some examples of typical website types and approximate costs or you could also use our Free Website Calculator here

 In some industries, such as Oil and Gas, the new website may serve as nothing more than a shop front to the business.
 The relationships the businesses have with their customers are often long established and these relationships are used alone for lead and sales generation.

 Also basic corporate websites are often used when a company is newly established and simply doesn't have the budget yet for something more extensive.
-In these cases, the website is often 5 - 10 pages long and very simple.
-For this 5 - 10 page basic corporate site the price would be between AED 15,000 - 30,000 and delivery can be expected in less than 2 or 3 weeks.
+In these cases, the website can be just 5 - 10 pages long and very simple in terms of features and functionality.
+For this 5 - 10 page basic corporate site, a guide price can be between AED 15,000 - 30,000 and delivery can be expected in less than 2 or 3 weeks.

-With these sites, it depends on the above factors but for a 10 - 20 page website you should expect to budget for AED 40,000 - 60,000.
+With these sites, it depends on some of the factors mentioned above, but for a 10 - 30 page website you should expect to budget for AED 35,000 - 60,000.
 These types of websites may take slightly longer to design and build, but you should expect delivery within 4 to 6 weeks.

-The bigger they are the more interactive and complicated they become, therefore you are looking at AED 60,000 and above.
+The bigger they are, the more interactive and complicated they become, therefore you are looking at AED 60,000 and above for more advanced website that include more functions and interactivity.

 The costs here depend on the level of complexity, the more products, the more expensive.
 If you are looking to build Amazon number 2 you could set aside millions to build it.
-The range of cost really varies but can go from AED 30,000 to $$$$$$$$.
-If you are considering to build an e-commerce site then speak to an expert to figure out exactly how it will work.
+The range of cost really varies but can go from AED 30,000 to AED 200,000 dependent on features and license requirements.
+If you are considering to build an e-commerce site then speak to an expert to figure out exactly what you need and how it can work.
 They can also build it in phases to try to help you out with your budget and to test if your products really work online.

 Website costs vary hugely based on what you want to get out of them.
 It is best to talk to an expert and get a real cost evaluation of your project.
 Consider some key expectations from your web development company.